Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-01.md

 - Pandora
 - and many more...

 If you are going to master a single framework make it this one!
 It's hugely popular right now and all of the top companies are using it.
-Expect to see React on job applications and in use at companies you migth apply to.
+Expect to see React on job applications and in use at companies you might apply to.

+Beyond this React has moved frontend web development forward and laid the ground modern front end systems.
+Expect future front end frameworks to build and evolve on what React has done.

 ## Learning Objectives

 1. Create components
-1. Define the virtual DOM
 1. Use JSX
 1. Differentiate props and state
+1. Define the virtual DOM

-## What is react?
+## But, What is React really?

-This is how React describes itself:
+React describes itself as:

 > A JavaScript library for building user interfaces

+React is used for building user interfaces.
+It's the view in any system.
+It's a little more but building UI is what React was made to do.

+### Functional Programming

-React is based on Functional Reactive programming.
+React is built on Functional Reactive programming.
+In a nutshell functional programming is programming with functions.
+FP avoids mutable data and shared state.

+### Reactive Programming

 In a nutshell Reactive programming is programming with Event Streams.

-An Event Stream is like an Array of events, or things that can happen.
+An Event Stream is like an Array of events.
 Arrays map things in space.
 Event streams map things in time.

-React uses Reactive Programming to create a front end architecture that updates components with streams of events as they occur in time.
+React uses Reactive Programming to create a front end architecture that updates views with streams of events as they occur in time.
+Changing a value will update a view in React.

+## React core features

-React is built on  two core features: Components, and Virtual DOM.
+React is built on three core features: Components, JSX, and Virtual DOM.

 ### Components

 Components encapsulate state and view.
-A component updates it's view in response to in coming events.
+A component updates it's view in response to changing values.

 What you need to know:

 - React Projects are built from components
 - Most of your work with React will be writing components.
-- Components can be nested one with in another.
+- Components can be nested one within another.
 In other words a component can have children or be the child of another component
 - Components are objects.
 You can make instances of them.
 - Components encapsulate both logic (methods and code), state (properties), and a view (components render themselves.)

-- The view of a component is written in JSX.
+### JSX

 JSX is an extension of the JavaScript language.
-You'll write it along with with your other JavaScript.
+It allows you to write code using an XML like syntax along side regular JavaScript.

+JSX is compiled into vanilla JavaScript.

+What you need to know:

+- The view of a component is written in JSX
+- JSX is an extension of the JavaScript language
+- JSX compiles to vanilla JavaScript
+- JSX has it's own special syntax
+	- More on this in the tutorial

 ### Virtual DOM

 Updating the DOM is a slow opperation.
 To speed this up React creates a virtual DOM.
 Manipulating the virtual DOM is much faster than manipulating the DOM directly.

-In a React app **making changes to the virtual DOM has no effect on the actual DOM**.
+In a React App making changes to the DOM will often not work as expected since those changes will overwritten by the virtual DOM!

-Your code makes changes to the virutal DOM while behind the scenes react makes chnages to the DOM.
+ReactDOM looks at the virtual DOM and compares it real DOM making changes only where necessary.

 What you need to know:

 - React keeps track of all components in the virtual DOM.
 - Making changes to DOM directly does not work with React!
-- Mmanipulating the DOM within a React project should almost always be handled with a Component!
+- Manipulating the DOM within a React project should almost always be handled with a Component!
 	- In other words `document.getElementById()` is not compatible with React!

 Read more about the virtual DOM [here](https://reactjs.org/docs/faq-internals.html).

-## ES6 Functions

-Quick Review of ES6 functions

 ## Getting Started